Installing JavaFX

 }

-Be aware that you will still need to install JavaFX manually, as well as use VM Arguments to run JavaFX applications.
+Be aware that you will still need to install JavaFX manually, as well as use VM arguments to run JavaFX applications.

 VM Arguments

-To run a JavaFX Application in IntelliJ, you’ll need to add VM Arguments to the run configuration.
-To do this, go to Run Configurations, select the application file you want to run, and then you need to select “modify options” and turn on VM Arguments:
+To run a JavaFX Application in IntelliJ, you’ll need to add VM arguments to the run configuration.
+To do this, go to Run Configurations, select the application file you want to run, and then you need to select “Modify Options” and turn on “Add VM options”:

 vm_options.png

-Then, set the VM Arguments to:
+Then, set the VM options to:

 On Mac/Linux: